HiltonRoscoe/CDFPrototype/mapping.md

 ### XML References

-XML provide two built in types for handling references, one for establishing the reusable element (`xsd:ID`) and one for its referent (`xsd:IDREF`).
+XML provide two built in types for handling references, one for establishing the reusable element (`xsd:ID`) and one for its pointer (`xsd:IDREF`).

 ```xml
 <ElectionReport>